hsameerc/hsru/Readme.md

 ## Key Features

 -   **Bio-inspired Dual-State Mechanism:** Each cell tracks both a continuous "voltage" (`V`) and a discrete "duration/spike" state (`D`), allowing for more complex temporal dynamics than a standard RNN/LSTM.
--   **Hierarchical Structure:** Layers are stacked to process sequences hierarchically, enabling the learning of features at multiple levels of abstraction.
--   **High-Performance Implementation:** The core recurrent loop is compiled with **`torch.jit.script`**, eliminating Python overhead and providing a **2x-10x speedup** over a naive implementation, making it feasible for training on long sequences.
 -   **Causal Language Model:** Includes a ready-to-use `HSRnnForCausalLM` wrapper for next-token prediction tasks.
 -   **Customizable:** Easily configure the network's depth and hidden sizes.